therealandroid/Mentions/README.md

 ###Output

 Hello **diogojayme** how are you?
 Im contacting you because I have to presentate you **guilhermedourado** my new friend, he is from Brazil and want's to go out today, are you ready?

+##Easy usage

+    MentionUtil.createMentions(this, "message with people mentioned starting with the character @", textView, new MentionUtil.OnMentionClickListener() {
+      @Override
+      public void onMentionClick(String textClicked) {
+          //You have been clicked in a mentioned name }
+    });